 Teri is one of the founding members of Write on Mamas and a contributor to the group’s first anthology.
 After receiving a BA in Journalism from the University of Nevada, Reno, Teri moved to northern California where she held numerous marketing director positions in the shopping center industry.
 She left the business world in 2007 to pursue a much more challenging but rewarding position – motherhood.
-Amidst the joyful chaos of raising an eight-year-old son and seven-year-old twin daughters, Teri writes YA fiction.
+Amidst the joyful chaos of raising an ten-year-old son and nine-year-old twin daughters, Teri writes YA/middle grade fiction.

 Mary Hill is writing a memoir about learning to accept her son’s disability and then helping him do the same.
 Mary has read at Lit Crawl, and her essays have appeared in various disability-related newsletter and blogs, including her own, Finding Joy in Simple Things.
 Mary lives in Berkeley with her husband and three children.
 She is a co-editor of Mamas Write.

 Marianne writes personal essays and short stories and is developing a novel.
 Her dual muses are her husband, Michael, and son, Nicholas.
 She is a founding member of Write on Mamas and also belongs to Left Coast Writers.
 She is honored to be an alumna of the Community of Writers at Squaw Valley.